Geek-Boy-Aditya/Data_Analysis_With_Python/README.md

 Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.

-Arbitrary data-types can be defined using Numpy which allows NumPy to seamlessly and speedily integrate with a wide variety of databases.
+Arbitrary data-types can be defined using Numpy which allows NumPy to seamlessly and speedily integrate with a wide variety of databases

 ## Pandas